 3610 Brookeville Road, Olney, MD 20832

-Experience hands-on living lessons at this 19th century log cabin that was once the center of an African American roadside community.
-Groups will learn about life during the Reconstruction Era following the end of the Civil War.
+Experience hands-on living history lessons at this 19th-century log cabin that was once the center of an African American roadside community.
+Groups will learn about daily life of Oakley’s African American families in the late 1800s during the Reconstruction Era following the end of the Civil War.
 Please note that the historic cabin is not an ADA accessible building.
-Suitable for school groups, grades 1st and up.

 For Woodlawn Manor Cultural Park (Woodlawn Museum & Underground Railroad Experience Trail)

-For Josiah Henson Park & Oakley Cabin African American Museum & Park:
+For Oakley Cabin African American Museum & Park:

 To ensure availability of the time/location you are interested in, we recommend scheduling your trip at least 4 to 6 weeks in advance.
 However, reservations may be accepted up to 2 weeks prior to your requested visitation date.
 School group coordinators will receive a Teachers Resource Guide upon completion of their group reservation.
 The Resource Guides include curriculum-based pre- and post-visit activities for each of the three historic sites.

-Each group must consist of 10 or more people.
+Groups must consist of 10 or more people.
 The maximum group size is 70 people.
-If your group size exceeds 70 people, please contact the Program Coordinator directly to book your reservation.
-Woodlawn Manor Cultural Park can accommodate larger groups- contact Woodlawn Group Tours office directly.
+If your group size exceeds 70 people, please contact the Group Tours office directly to book your reservation.
+Woodlawn Manor Cultural Park can accommodate larger groups – Email: Woodlawn Group or call 301-563-7505.

-Rates applicable to Josiah Henson Park & Oakley Cabin African American Museum & Park only
+Rates applicable to Oakley Cabin African American Museum and Josiah Henson Museum & Park only.

 Admission fee per person: